Yvan Arpa

 Y. Arpa is a Swiss watch designer.
 He started his career as a mathematics professor who, after participating in professional martial art combats in Thailand and crossing Papua New Guinea by foot, came back to his roots in Switzerland.

 In 1997, he joined the Richemont Group for Baume & Mercier as the Managing Director for Switzerland and as Sales Director for Europe and Asia.

-From 2002 to 2006 he acted as the Managing Director for Hublot participating in the launch of the Big Bang.

 From 2006 to 2009 he was the CEO of Romain Jerome introducing watches with rusted steel from the Titanic or real Moon dust.

 In 2009 Yvan Arpa created his own company called Luxury Artpieces for which he launched the brands below: